 - In a mixing bowl, whisk together milk, heavy cream, chicken broth, garlic powder, onion powder, paprika salt, pepper, and nutmeg; whisk until thoroughly incorporated.

 - Add the milk mixture to the baking dish and mix until everything is completely combined.

 - Bake for 30 to 35 minutes, or until hot and bubbly.

-- Remove from oven and let stand 5 minutes.
+- Remove from oven and let stand 5 to 8 minutes.